New York Job Accident Lawyer Helps Clients File Claims in Ronkonkoma, Shirley, Riverhead, Garden City, and New York City

 You must notify your employer about your injury right away.
 If possible, let your employer know immediately after the accident occurs.
 However, this may not be possible if you were rushed to the emergency room or if you did not realize you were injured at the time.
 You must nonetheless let your employer know within 30 days of the workplace accident.
 Some injuries develop over time, including repetitive stress injuries, hearing loss, and toxic exposure-related diseases, in which case you should notify your employer as soon as you are diagnosed.

 You have two years to file your claim with the New York State Worker’s Compensation Board.
-This two-year deadline tolls from the date of your accident or the date you knew or should have known that your injury was related to your job.
+This two-year deadline tolls from the date of your workplace accident or the date you knew or should have known that your injury was related to your job.
 However, we strongly suggest you file your claim as soon as you can.

 Obtain a Medical Report Within 48 Hours